Enriching young lives

 Our Aims

-To get tens of thousands of UK-based children, from all schools and all backgrounds, thinking it a normal part of their lives to spend a week a year at a good summer camp.
+To get tens of thousands of UK-based children, from all schools and backgrounds, thinking it a normal part of their lives to spend a week a year at a good summer camp.

 To seek recognition that a vibrant summer camps sector would add to the work of schools and families in caring for our nation’s children and their well-being.